What Is VPD (Vapor Pressure Deficit)?

 - Flowering stage: 1.2-1.5 kPa

-There are 2 ways to influence vapor pressure deficit:
+There are 2 ways to influence and control vapor pressure deficit:

 - To raise VPD: increase temperature